 Technical issues affected 3rd GMAT attempt

 For my 3rd GMAT attempt, I had booked an early morning 5 AM test slot.
 However, when I reached the test center, there were a lot of technical issues.
-I was asked to with while the administrator resolved the problems and since I had taken the day off from work, I agreed to wait.
+I was asked to while the administrator resolved the problems and since I had taken the day off from work, I agreed to wait.

 Tiredness and Exhaustion led to a decreased Verbal score